aistra0528/ArknightsTap/README_EN.md

 ### ARGS™
 **Tap Version type 16 times in About to unlock this service**

-Tap the operation start button automatically.
+Tap the mission start button automatically.
 In that way you can put down your phone and do something more meaningful.